google/WebFundamentals/src/content/en/progressive-web-apps/checklist.md

     <tr>
       <td><b>To Fix</b></td>
       <td>
-        Ensure all content, especially images and ads have fixed sizing in CSS  or inline on the element.
+        Ensure all content, especially images and ads, have fixed sizing in CSS  or inline on the element.
 Before the image loads you may want to show a grey square or blurred/small version (if available) as a placeholder.